 Using rose water

 If you think rose water offers a sickeningly floral aroma you’ve probably experienced a bad – possibly synthetic – version of this faintly fragrant liquid flavoring.
 Good rose water should be subtle.
 It is pricier than you might expect, maybe $10-$12 for a bottle the size of vanilla extract.
 And it should be used sparingly for the ultimate enjoyment.
-I use it in my cake recipe in my first cookbook, Fork Me, Spoon Me.
+I use it in the cake recipe in my first cookbook, Fork Me, Spoon Me.

 Rose water is considered an aphrodisiac.
 The flower is associated with Aphrodite and according to Temptations: igniting the pleasure and power of aphrodisiacs, rose petals fueled countless Roman orgies.